Blood pressure drug may boost knee surgery recovery

 Summary

-This study tests whether taking losartan for 30 days after multi-ligament knee surgery helps people regain motion, strength, and return to work or sport faster.
-About 90 adults with severe knee injuries will be enrolled.
-The goal is to reduce complications like stiffness and improve long-term outcomes.
+This study tests whether taking losartan for 30 days after multi-ligament knee surgery helps people regain motion, strength, and return to work or sport.
+About 90 adults with severe knee injuries will be randomly assigned to receive losartan or a placebo.
+The goal is to reduce inflammation and improve outcomes in the first year after surgery.

 Get updates